oligriffiths/oligriffiths.github.io/_posts/ember-cli-broccoli-2.md

 EMBER_CLI_BROCCOLI_2=true EMBER_CLI_SYSTEM_TEMP=true ember serve
 ```

-When serving, you should notice that not `tmp` directory is created in the project.
+When serving, you should notice that the `tmp` directory is not created in the project.
 Note that `EMBER_CLI_SYSTEM_TEMP` only
 works in combination with `EMBER_CLI_BROCCOLI_2`.
 Please test this out and report any issues, or performance improvements/degradations as above.